jimthomasedu/jimthomasedu.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi, my name is Qiu Yang.
-I am currently an earth scientist at PNNL (see my PNNL [webpage](https://www.pnnl.gov/atmospheric/staff/staff_info.asp?staff_num=10317)).
-Before this, I was a postdoctoral fellow working on the scale interactions of organized tropical convection, co-mentored by Profs.
-Andrew Majda (NYU), Boualem Khouider (Uvic), and Mitchell Moncrieff (NCAR).
-In 2017 spring, I obtained my Ph.D. degree of Mathematics and Atmosphere Ocean Science at [Center for Atmosphere Ocean Science](https://caos.cims.nyu.edu/dynamic/), Courant Institute of Mathematical Sciences, New York University.
+I am an Alfred T. Brauer research fellow at the mathematics department of UNC Chapel Hill.
+I received my PhD from the Courant Institute of Mathematical Sciences, New York University.
+Oliver Buhler and Shafer Smith were my PhD advisors.
+My research uses applied mathematical techniques and numerical simulations to explore geophysical fluid dynamics in an oceanographic setting.
+My work is aimed at improving our understanding of fundamental aspects of waves, turbulence, and their interactions in the ocean.
+Given below are my publications.
+Feel free to write to me at jimthomas@unc.edu.

-My current research focuses on two topics, including 1) developing theoretical models for the initiation of summer-time mesoscale convective systems over the central United States, and 2) developing a parameterization for convective momentum transport in the superparameterized Energy Exascale Earth System Model (E3SM).
+#My current research focuses on two topics, including 1) developing theoretical models for the initiation of summer-time mesoscale convective systems over the central United States, and 2) developing a parameterization for convective momentum transport in the superparameterized Energy Exascale Earth System Model (E3SM).

 Recent News
 -